 In addition to the above, temporary and permanent relocation for students on campus is available through the Office of Residence and Greek Life.
 Access for students can also be restricted or changed, dependent upon the situation and the survivor’s needs.
 Though a student may not elect to report the crime, information pertaining to the misconduct may be necessary to facilitate proper relocation and access adjustments.

 Office of Student Affairs

 The Office of Student Affairs serves as the primary contact for students in need of assistance outside of the classroom.
 For survivors of sexual misconduct, the Student Affairs Office offers one on one contact and care.
-The Dean and Director can also assist with questions regarding the University conduct process; speaking about misconduct and the process does not oblige a survivor to file conduct or criminal charges.
+The Dean of Students can also assist with questions regarding the University conduct process; speaking about misconduct and the process does not oblige a survivor to file conduct or criminal charges.

 Office of Student Affairs, 312-567-3081

 Katherine Stetz, Vice Provost for Student Affairs and Dean of Students – 312-567-3080

 IIT Public Safety are first-responders for on-campus emergencies.
 Public Safety officers aim to protect students from harm while maintaining the campus community.
 IITPSD operates 24 hours a day, 365 days a year on all of IIT’s campuses.